GSA-TTS/identity-handbook/_articles/devops-scripts.md

 If this fails it is recommended that you perform a recycle to ensure all instances are running from the same configuration.

+Check out [passenger-restart](https://github.com/18F/identity-devops/wiki/Troubleshooting-Quick-Reference#passenger-restart) for more information on what the command can do

 ### `worker-restart`